M Coghlan FAQ

 Can we have pictures shown at the service?

-Visual life tributes can be produced by us or we can arrange for a tribute of pictures to be shown at the service.
+Visual Life Tributes can be produced by us, or we can arrange a Professional Tribute through the Obitus Media Group, to be shown at the service.
 These can also have music attached.
-A fixed picture can also be shown of your choice.
+A fixed picture can also be shown.

 Can we view the deceased beforehand?